modelcroissant/SearchSmartly/README.md

 You can search for PoI data by internal ID or external ID using the search bar in the admin interface.
 Additionally, you can filter PoI data by category using the provided filter options.

 ## Bonus

 Included in this project is an optimised version of the original function for processing data named "import_poi_data_fast."
 This version is designed to achieve significantly faster processing and insertion of data into the database compared to the original implementation.

-### Key Differences:
+### Key Differences from Normal to Fast:

 - **Threading and Queue Usage**: The fast version utilises multiple threads and queues to parallelise the processing of data from files and the insertion into the database.
 Each file processing task, data validation, and database insertion operation are handled concurrently, maximizing system resources and reducing processing time.

 - **Optimised File Processing**: The fast version efficiently processes files in chunks, significantly reducing memory usage and improving performance.
 It implements batch processing techniques tailored to each file format (CSV, JSON, XML), allowing for faster extraction and transformation of data.

 - **Database Insertion Optimisation**: Instead of using Django's ORM for bulk insertion, the fast version directly interacts with the SQLite database using the sqlite3 module.
 It leverages SQLite's WAL mode and asynchronous processing to enhance write performance and minimise overhead.

 - **Error Handling and Data Validation**: Both versions perform data validation to ensure the integrity of the imported data.
 However, the fast version optimises error handling and data validation processes to minimise computational overhead and maximise throughput.

+### Key Differences from Fast to Lightning:

+- **Single Loop for the whole process**: The lightning version condenses the processing logic into a single loop, improving efficiency by reducing unnecessary iterations.

+- **Dual Threaded instead of triple**: Lightning version utilises dual threading instead of triple threading, optimizing resource usage while maintaining processing speed.

+- **De-coupled data extraction from file to memory and data validation**: In the lightning version, data extraction from files and data validation processes are decoupled, enhancing modularity and readability of the code.

 ### Performance Comparison:

-The table below summarises the performance comparison between the original and fast versions of the data processing function:
+The table below summarises the performance comparison between the original, fast, and lightning versions of the data processing function:

 *All tests conducted on an empty DB*
 *CPU used: Intel(R) Xeon(R) CPU E3-1505M v5 @ 2.80GHz, 2801 Mhz, 4 Core(s), 8 Logical Processor(s)*